mesosphere/dcos-docs-site/pages/dkp/kommander/2.3/projects/project-policies/index.md

 ## Configure Project Role Bindings - UI Method

-Before you can create a Project Role Binding, ensure you have created a Group.
+Before you can create a Project Role Binding, ensure an administrator has created a [Group][groups].
 A Kommander Group can contain one or several Identity Provider users or groups.

 You can assign a role to this Kommander Group:

 1. From the Projects page, select your project.

-1. Select the Role Bindings tab, then select Add Roles next to the group you want.
+1. Select the Role Bindings tab, then select **Add Roles** next to the group you want.

-1. Select the Role, or Roles, you want from the drop-down menu, and then select Save.
+1. Select the Role, or Roles, you want from the drop-down menu, and then select **Save**.

 ## Configure Project Role Bindings - CLI Method